Zoren Legaspi

 Zoren Lim Legaspi ([ˈsɔɾɛn lɛˈgaspɪ]; born January 30, 1972) is a Filipino actor and television director.
 He is best known for appearing in several television shows such as Ika-6 na Utos, Mulawin, Now and Forever: Ganti, Majika, Enchanted Garden, Glamorosa, Forevermore, Healing Hearts, Encantadia, Sirkus, Kapag Nahati ang Puso, Sahaya, Bilangin Ang Bituin Sa Langit and Apoy sa Langit.

 He is currently an exclusive contract artist of GMA Network, as well as the network's talent management arm Sparkle GMA Artist Center alongside his twin children.

 Personal life

 Zoren comes from a family of Filipino celebrities.
-His father, Lito Legaspi (1942-2019), and brothers, Kier and Brando, are all actors.
-His spouse, Carmina Villaroel, is a movie and television actress.
-They have a twin children named Mavy and Cassy.
+His father, Lito Legaspi (1941–2019), and brothers, Kier and Brando, are all actors.
+His spouse, Carmina Villarroel, is a movie and television actress.
+They have twin children named Mavy and Cassy.

-Outside of his showbiz career, he is a hobbyist for his love of motorcycles.